Tomb of Suleyman Shah: First relocation

-Events during the Syrian Civil War
+Events during the Syrian civil war

-On 5 August 2012, during the Syrian Civil War, the Turkish prime minister Recep Tayyip Erdoğan stated that "The tomb of Suleyman Shah [in Syria] and the land surrounding it is our territory.
+On 5 August 2012, during the Syrian civil war, the Turkish prime minister Recep Tayyip Erdoğan stated that "The tomb of Suleyman Shah [in Syria] and the land surrounding it is our territory.
 We cannot ignore any unfavorable act against that monument, as it would be an attack on our territory, as well as an attack on NATO land...
 Everyone knows his duty, and will continue to do what is necessary".

 ISIL threats

-On 20 March 2014, Islamic State of Iraq and the Levant (ISIL) threatened to attack Turkey's territory tomb site unless the Turkish troops guarding it were withdrawn within three days.
+On 20 March 2014, the Islamic State of Iraq and the Levant (ISIL) threatened to attack Turkey's territory tomb site unless the Turkish troops guarding it were withdrawn within three days.

 The Turkish government reacted by saying it would retaliate against any such attack, and did not withdraw its guards.
 However, the threatened attack did not take place.
 Due to (such) tensions, the garrison at the tomb was increased to 38 men, in 2014 or earlier.

-On 27 March 2014, recordings were released on YouTube of a conversation, probably recorded at then Turkish Foreign Minister Ahmet Davutoğlu's office on 13 March, purportedly involving Ahmet Davutoğlu, Foreign Ministry Undersecretary Feridun Sinirlioğlu, then National Intelligence Organization (MİT) head Hakan Fidan, and Deputy Chief of General Staff General Yaşar Güler, discussing possible Turkish intervention or incursion into Syria ahead of the Turkish local elections of 30 March.
+On 27 March 2014, recordings were released on YouTube of a conversation, probably recorded at then Turkish Foreign Minister Ahmet Davutoğlu's office on 13 March, purportedly involving Ahmet Davutoğlu, Foreign Ministry Undersecretary Feridun Sinirlioğlu, the then National Intelligence Organization (MİT) head Hakan Fidan, and the Deputy Chief of the General Staff General Yaşar Güler, discussing possible Turkish intervention or incursion into Syria ahead of the Turkish local elections of 30 March.

 Between June and September 2014, while ISIL held 49 Turkish consulate personnel in Mosul hostage (see Fall of Mosul#Aftermath), there was a rumor that Turkey had agreed to disengage from the Süleyman Shah Tomb in exchange for the hostages’ release.

 On 30 September 2014, Turkish Deputy Prime Minister Bülent Arınç said that ISIL militants were advancing on the Suleyman Shah tomb.
 An earlier report of pro-government newspaper Yeni Şafak, citing anonymous sources, had mentioned 1,100 ISIL militants surrounding the tomb.
 On 1 October, however, President Erdoğan denied that ISIL had encircled the tomb.

 On 2 October 2014, Turkish Parliament authorized the use of the Turkish military force against ISIL.
 One argument mentioned in the parliamentary debate was the increasing security risks to the Süleyman Shah Tomb.

 Second relocation (2015)

 In early 2015, according to Al Jazeera, the tomb was surrounded by ISIL.

-The BBC however stated, that after having driven ISIL out of Kobanî in January 2015, the Kurdish People's Protection Units (YPG) and Syrian rebels took control of several villages surrounding the tomb.
+The BBC, however, stated, that after having driven ISIL out of Kobanî in January 2015, the Kurdish People's Protection Units (YPG) and Syrian rebels took control of several villages surrounding the tomb.